gioblu/PJON/devices/sensors/LEDAR/README.md

  ____||________||________||________||________||______ +5v
  _____|_________|_________|_________|_________|______ GND
 ```
-Many LEDAR modules can be connected to the same [SoftwareBitBang](../../../strategies/SoftwareBitBang/README.md) bus.
+Many LEDARs can be connected to the same [SoftwareBitBang](../../../strategies/SoftwareBitBang/README.md) bus.
+Each LEDAR is running an instance of the PJON protocol stack with its own configurable device id, so many can coexist on the same medium.

 Its detection method is based on the interesting ability of LEDs, if hit by light, to produce a tiny amount of electricity thanks to the photo-electric effect, and a usable voltage range for the ATtiny85's ADC.